2-year old Arthur becomes star in UK Christmas ad tradition

 Big Christmas ads have become a tradition in Britain — an opportunity usually for much larger companies to pull out all the stops to woo holiday shoppers and stamp their brands firmly on the consumer brain.
 These are usually mini movies, similar to Super Bowl showstoppers in the United States, that feature warm and fuzzy characters like lovestruck penguins and mythical creatures who reveal the true meaning of Christmas.

-The don’t normally originate in a town 200 miles from London and have a budget of 100 pounds ($130).
+These ads don’t normally originate in a town 200 miles from London and have a budget of 100 pounds ($130).

 Yet this simple, day in the life of Arthur promotional video has drawn attention to much larger problems of bricks and mortar U.K. retailers this Christmas, struggling as they do with issues ranging from the steady losses to internet retailers to a controversial local tax system whose reform is constantly discussed.

-Despite initiatives, such as Small Business Saturday, small stores really are facing challenges.
+Despite initiatives, such as Small Business Saturday, stores really are facing challenges.
 They are often dwarfed by the bigger stores that can offer better prices and more selection.
 Many have a tough time getting through each year.

 “What this video has done is throw into the spotlight the very real challenges that smaller firms throughout the U.K. are actually facing,” said Mike Cherry, the national chairman of the Federation of Small Businesses.
 “They are facing spiraling business rates, high rents and online competition, expensive town center parking and the loss of bank branches and ATMs.
 All of these issues make for a perfect storm that is putting many small businesses at risk.”